 SwarmFarm The autonomous, robotic farming technologies developed by the firm are enabling effective precision application of nutrient and crop-protection inputs.
 The tool (robot plus developer ecosystem for attachments) for row crop farming operations is focused on optimizing herbicide and fertilizer application for farm profitability and environmental benefit.

-Vence is a livestock management company focused on the development of virtual fencing to enable autonomous herd management.
+Vence (acquired by Merck Animal Health in 2022) is a livestock management company focused on the development of virtual fencing to enable autonomous herd management.
 Their solution allows customers to increase revenues, reduce expenses and unlock their lands to sustainable grazing land management practices without the burden of increased labor.

 We are at a critical moment in time.
 Agriculture has one of the largest ecological footprints of any human activity, making it imperative that we manage our workings lands for clean water, climate benefits, enhanced biodiversity, and global food security.
 TNC aims to catalyze wide-scale adoption of regenerative agriculture practices, and we believe that by aligning private investments in innovation with desired conservation outcomes, we will all benefit.